gcc3/simple-ai-chat/README.md

 The prompt end will be added to the prompt
 Stop will be used to end the completion

-* ROLE_SYSTEM
+* ROLE_CONTENT_SYSTEM
-Set the system to role play.
+Set the role system's content to role play.

+* PROMPT_PREFIX and PROMPT_SUFFIX
+Add prefix and suffix for prompt avoid duplicate text input

 Setup